-- Do I know who will die first?
+- I do not know who will die first?

-- Will my surviving spouse have an Estate Plan?
+- I want me and my surviving spouse to have an Estate Plan

-- Will the plan efficiently (cost, timeliness, and limited exposure to nursing
+- I want a plan that saves my family money (cost, timeliness, and limited exposure to nursing home care)

-home care) transfer wealth to the next generation or beneficiary?
+- I want to transfer wealth to the next generation or beneficiary

 I am single.
 Do I have close family members?